Yenis/portal-gems/docs/SYMBIAN.md

 that worked - the client advertises no addresses of its own, so the only thing the setting changes is whether it dials the peer's.

+The evidence for the default came from watching what a peer actually advertises.
+A desktop on the same wi-fi offered three addresses:

+    peer offers 3 direct hint(s): 192.168.1.79:35361,
+                                  192.168.122.1:35361, 10.0.2.2:35361

+One reachable, and two - a libvirt bridge and a QEMU NAT address - that the phone has no route to and never will.
+Dialling those is where it sat.
+A bounded connect makes that survivable; it does not make it a good default.

 The version is on the main screen for the same reason: when a build misbehaves, the report arrives as a photograph of a phone.

+v0.5.3 is confirmed working on the E72, sending and receiving over the internet through the PortalGems server.

 ## The bug that cost the most